lucabnt/lbwebsite/content/blog/tuebingen_hiking_guide.md

 ### from Tübingen to Herrenberg

 An easier solution to visit the [Schönbuch](https://en.wikipedia.org/wiki/Sch%C3%B6nbuch) park is leaving from Tübingen and finishing in Herrenberg.
-[Herrenberg (in picture 22)](https://lucabontempi.com/blog/tuebingen_collection/#22) is a cute small town and close to it there is the [Schönbuchturm (in photo 21)](https://lucabontempi.com/blog/tuebingen_collection/#21), a panoramica tower with a view on the whole forest.
+[Herrenberg](https://lucabontempi.com/blog/tuebingen_collection/#22) is a cute small town and close to it there is the [Schönbuchturm](https://lucabontempi.com/blog/tuebingen_collection/#21), a panoramica tower with a view on the whole forest.

 Here it is the [Koomot activity](https://www.komoot.it/tour/755603142?share_token=aHgqiefs3ylGcpKI3hBSjMKP8oIGkuJn9N1WgCCLVyYt8J7LLi&ref=wtd "Komoot").